 If you prefer an off the shelf observatory Chapter 14 describes the three main commercial types, the Roll-Off Roof, The Rotating Clamshell and the Rotating Aperture including feature of the SkyShed POD, SkyShed POD Max and the UK made Pulsar Observatory.

 To summarize this is an excellent technical book to have if you are planning to build your own observatory or just looking at improving an existing setup, it’s packed with engineering drawing and photos to help you on your way with advice based on years of experience of the author.

-Where can I buy the Total Solar Eclipse Book?
+Where can I buy the Building a Roll-Off Roof or Dome Observatory Book?

-You can buy Deep Sky Observing from Amazon UK
+You can buy Building a Roll-Off Roof or Dome Observatory from Amazon UK